veithen/veithen.github.io/_posts/2009-11-15-ejb-and-web-services.md

  - JAX-WS
 blogger: /2009/11/ejb-and-web-services-getting-best-of.html
 disqus: true
+description: >
+ If you have ever worked in a project where both EJBs and Web Services are used, it is very likely that you have gotten into discussions about whether a given component should be implemented as an EJB or a Web Service.
+You might also wonder what is the best way to bridge between these two technologies.
+ In this post I will demonstrate how you can avoid these questions by making your service implementations independent of the protocol used to invoke them.
 ---

 If you have ever worked in a project where both EJBs and Web Services are used,